Patent 5139684 Blood electrification, filed Nov 16 1990, granted Aug 18 1992

 obtained a job with the U.S. patent office.
 It wasn’t long before he attracted

-job and also offered to pay his way through law school.
-Right now he is drawing
+a job and also offered to pay his way through law school.
+Right now he is

 Philip was emailed and asked his opinion on this patent.
 This was his response: